vjhansen/CPlusPlus/README.md

 Every time a data element is sent as a `by value` (i.e. not by reference or pointer) the copy constructor is used automatically.
 Copy constructors accepts one parameter: a reference to a object of the class it belongs to.
 The task of the copy constructor is to transfer data from the parameters object to the `this` object.
 If the data is just basic types and no pointers, then there is no need to create a copy constructor.
 All other cases create one!

-#### 1.4.4 Move Constructor and Move Assignment (special)
+#### Move Constructor and Move Assignment (special)
 Sometimes instead of performing a copy you instead wish to completely move data from one object to another.
-This requires the use of a move constructor and move assignement operator.
+This requires the use of a move constructor and move assignment operator.

 ```cpp
 class Movable {